ManchesterMachineMakers/RobotController/README.md

 ## Note on documentation
-Documentation specific to our team and for how to do stuff with this code is in [the wiki](https://gitlab.com/ftc16221/FreightFrenzy/-/wikis/home).
+Documentation specific to our team and for how to do stuff with this code is in [the docs folder](docs).

 ## NOTICE